-Backyard Landscaping Secret No. 1: Hide Your Problems
+1. Hide Your Problems

 Your backyard is often the spot where you and your family retreat.
-But if you're like most homeowners, it's also where you stash your garbage cans, build your compost pile, and find a spot for necessities like hoses and air conditioners.
+But if you're like most homeowners, it's also where you stash your garbage cans, build your compost pile, and find a spot for necessities like hoses and air conditioning units.
 Those eyesores can actually turn out to be positive attributes.

-Backyard Landscaping Secret No. 2: Create Focal Points
+2. Create Focal Points

-“If you have a small yard and you want to make it look good, pick a spot at the end of your property and plant a tree that's going to be gorgeous year-round.
-A showstopper tree gives your eye a place to go when you go out the door -- plus it's an easy trick to make a small space feel larger," Carloftis says.
+“If you have a small yard and you want to make it look good, pick a spot at the end of your property and plant a tree that's going to be gorgeous all year long.
+A showstopper tree gives your eye a place to go when you go out the door—plus it's an easy trick to make a small space feel larger," Carloftis says.

-Backyard Landscaping Secret No. 3: Create Outdoor Rooms
+3. Create Outdoor Rooms

 If you open your back door to nothingness, envision the rooms you could create with your outdoor space.
 That may mean a cooking space, a relaxing space, a play space, or even a retreat space.
 If you don't have a patio or a deck, start by grouping furniture where you think you'll use it most: outside the back door for a table and chairs, for example, or in a corner for a hammock.

 Where to add flowers and shrubs to your landscape may be difficult to discern.
 Luckily, Carloftis has an easy backyard landscaping secret to get you started: Begin by marking the corners to those outdoor rooms you've created.
 For example, place a shrub at each corner of a patio, or a cluster of flowers at the entrance to a sitting area.
 It's a great way to add definition as well as color, and those corners can eventually morph into larger flowerbeds and borders.

-Backyard Landscaping Secret No. 5: Address the Specifics
+5. Address the Specifics

 Adding focal points, shielding problems, and creating outdoor rooms may bring other to-dos into play in your backyard, Carloftis says.
 For example, if you've decided on a spot for a deck, you may realize you need sun protection.
 That, in turn, may prompt you to build an arbor.
 As your kids grow up, you may want to replace the playscape with raised beds.
 It's a good reminder to think of your backyard as an ever-changing, ever-adapting space that you can tailor to your family's needs.

 Think small: A little container of tomatoes and basil outside your kitchen door or a raised bed that your kids can help plan and plant is a good starting point.
 “You can learn a lot of life's lessons from growing even just one vegetable,” Carloftis says.